 SeaWorld knows water.
 So it's not surprising that it has created a world-class water park.
 What might be surprising, however, is that Aquatica combines water park fun with opportunities to interact with animals.

 The 59-acre park offers lots of rides for all ages and thrill levels amid a South Sea Islands atmosphere.
-Aquatica's signature ride, Dolphin Plunge, features side-by-side body slides that shoot riders through a pool with black and white Commerson's dolphins.
+One of Aquatica's signature rides, Dolphin Plunge, features side-by-side body slides that shoot riders through a pool with black and white Commerson's dolphins.

 A Not-so-Lazy River